ResourceManager::GetString Method (String^, CultureInfo^)

 An object that represents the culture for which the resource is localized.

-The value of the resource localized for the specified culture, or nullptr if name cannot be found in a resource set.
+The value of the resource localized for the specified culture, or null if name cannot be found in a resource set.

 The value of the specified resource is not a string.